FBI investigating robocalls urging people to 'stay home' on Election Day | Law-Order

 FBI investigating robocalls urging people to 'stay home' on Election Day

-The FBI is looking into a spate of mysterious robocalls urging people to stay home on Election Day as the nation remains on high alert to ensure voting is not compromised, a Department of Homeland Security official said Tuesday.
+The FBI and the New York attorney general were looking into a spate of mysterious robocalls urging people to stay home on Election Day as the nation remains on high alert to ensure voting is not compromised.
 U.S. state and local officials have been raising the alarm over at least two separate automated call campaigns as millions of Americans cast their votes on Tuesday to decide between President Donald Trump and challenger Joe Biden.

-Experts who spoke to Reuters say they are mystified by one of the campaigns, which tells people to remain home but does not explicitly mention voting.
+Experts who spoke to Reuters say they are mystified by the most prominent robocalling campaign, which has been running for months and tells people to remain home but does not explicitly mention voting.
 "There's a little bit of confusion about this one across the industry," said Giulia Porter, vice president at RoboKiller, a company that fights telemarketers and robocalls and has been tracking the campaign.

 Audio of the calls, which RoboKiller shared with Reuters, features a synthetic female voice saying: "Hello.
 This is just a test call.
 Time to stay home.
 Stay safe and stay home."
 Porter said the call had been placed millions of times in the past 11 months or so but had on Tuesday shot up to No. 5 or No. 6 in the list of top spam calls.
 "This robocall is being sent at a very high volume," she said.

-The Federal Bureau of Investigation said it was aware of reports of robocalls and had no further comment.
-The U.S. Federal Communications Commission is aware of reports about the robocalls, an FCC official said Tuesday.
+A Department of Homeland Security official said the Federal Bureau of Investigation was investigating the calls.
+The FBI said only that it was aware of reports of robocalls and had no further comment.
+Other U.S. agencies have also taken an interest in the calls.
+New York Attorney General Letitia James announced an investigation Tuesday, and an official at the U.S. Federal Communications Commission said the agency was aware of the reports.

 Porter said her company was still in the process of compiling figures on the campaign's intensity on Tuesday but estimated that "thousands or tens of thousands" of people had received it.
 One of them was Hashim Warren, a 40-year-old Democratic voter who lives in Greensboro, North Carolina, and works in marketing at a web development company.